byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 **Water, the “universal solvent,”** is a major constituent of the soil and exerts a strong influence on soil biota because many of the biota are adapted to life in a saturated atmosphere.

-**Re-use of wastewater, to recover water, nutrients, or energy, is becoming an important strategy.**
+#### *Pro-biotic Eco-enzyme is a viable solution to some very big problems.
+Re-use of wastewater, to recover water, nutrients, or energy, is becoming an important strategy.*

-#### *Pro-biotic Eco-enzyme is a viable solution to some very big problems.*

 **Pro*Biotic*; For Life.**